Armagedon13/Arduino-Projects/libraries/IRremote/README.md

 - BluePill with STM32
 - RP2040 based boards (Raspberry Pi Pico, Nano RP2040 Connect etc.)

-For ESP8266/ESP32, [this library](https://github.com/crankyoldgit/IRremoteESP8266) supports an [impressive set of protocols and a lot of air conditioners](https://github.com/crankyoldgit/IRremoteESP8266/blob/master/SupportedProtocols.md)

 We are open to suggestions for adding support to new boards, however we highly recommend you contact your supplier first and ask them to provide support from their side.<br/>
 If you can provide **examples of using a periodic timer for interrupts** for the new board, and the board name for selection in the Arduino IDE, then you have way better chances to get your board supported by IRremote.